 For indoor applications such as optical fiber subscriber drop cable, aerial installation is a proven option.
 In this method the cable is suspended from the ceiling in the building raceway.
 This option allows for future upgrades with minimal disruption.

-UPS manufactures HDPE pipe for the water, sewer, oil and gas, mining, power, communications and renewables industries.
-No matter which installation method you’re using, UPS has the pipe you need.
+United Poly manufactures HDPE pipe for the water, sewer, oil and gas, mining, power, communications and renewables industries.
+No matter which installation method you’re using, we have the pipe you need.
 We can advise on installation best practices and support your team throughout the entire process.

 Extensive product lines

 We offer HDPE piping for pressure (transporting fluid at high pressure) and conduit (encasing wires and cables) uses in ¾- to 26-inch diameters.
 Our pressure piping applications include water, sewer, oil and gas, mining, geothermal, hydroelectric and methane capture.
 UPS’ conduit piping applications include power and telecommunications, utilities, wind and solar.